-- There are several other tools to create timeline, such as Dipity and Simile-Widget.
+- There are several other tools to create timelines, such as Dipity and Simile-Widget.

 - Finally, I also would like mention 2 initiatives focused on aggregating tools for Digital Humanities.
 Here you can find many other tools and also contribute to the DH community: Tapor Portal, and Bamboo Project.

-What if we want to give meaning to color, position and orientation?
+What if we want to give meaning to color, position, and orientation?
 In a social network conversation, we could assign different colors to represent different users, for example.
 In the same way, the orientation could reflect positive and negative opinions; the position could stand for the distance between nodes in the network.
-What I mean is that if we do not know what the tool does, it can produces bad results, and induces to errors.
+What I mean is that if we do not know what the tool does, it can produce bad results, and induces errors.

 Criticizing the Algorithm

 We must be aware of how algorithms work and how they are developed.
 I am not saying, though, that we have to go all the way back and study Assembly, electronic or mathematics to understand what is going on under the hood.
-But we should be more critical with the algorithm.
-Whereas we usually say that softwares are agnostic, we take them for granted.
-Algorithms are produce by humans and have strong arguments – they are culturally constructed objects.
+But we should be more critical of the algorithm.
+Whereas we usually say that software are agnostic, we take them for granted.
+Algorithms are produced by humans and have strong arguments – they are culturally constructed objects.